JakeeUp/JakeeUp/README.md

 ---

 ## 🌐 Connect with Me
-- 📍 San Antonio, Texas
 - 💼 [LinkedIn](https://linkedin.com/in/jacobfernandezprogrammer)
 - 🎥 [Vimeo Portfolio](https://vimeo.com/1078568958?share=copy)

 ---

-⚡ *“"Programming isn't about what you know; it's about what you can figure out”*
+⚡ *“Programming isn't about what you know; it's about what you can figure out”*

 <!--